emad-nk/game-of-three/README.md

 [Swagger endpoint](http://localhost:8080/swagger-ui/index.html)

-Endpoint ``/starts`` does two things, either it starts a new game or when a 2nd player wants to start a game he/she automatically joins an existing game which is in `WAITING` state that has been already created by another player.
+Endpoint POST ``/games`` does two things, either it starts a new game or when a 2nd player wants to start a game he/she automatically joins an existing game which is in `WAITING` state that has been already created by another player.
 Ideally it would be better to have an extra endpoint to `join` an existing game or create a new game, however for simplicity and due to time constraints that has been skipped.

 ## Tests